nvim-treesitter/playground/README.md

     disable = {},
-    updatetime = 25, -- Debounced time for highlighting nodes in the playground from source code persist_queries = false -- Whether the query persists across vim sessions }
+    updatetime = 25, -- Debounced time for highlighting nodes in the playground from source code persist_queries = false -- Whether the query persists across vim sessions unnamed = false, -- Whether to show unnamed nodes by default }
 }
 ```